Auscitte/auscitte.github.io/_posts/2019-02-06-Crash-Dump-Analysis.md

 00007ff9`cbf2a470 7503            jne     ntdll!NtTerminateProcess+0x15 (00007ff9`cbf2a475)

 ntdll!NtTerminateProcess+0x12:
-00007ff9`cbf2a472 0f05            syscall ;it does not save any params performing a syscall straight away 00007ff9`cbf2a474 c3              ret
+00007ff9`cbf2a472 0f05            syscall ¡;it does not save any params performing a syscall straight away¡ 00007ff9`cbf2a474 c3              ret

 ntdll!NtTerminateProcess+0x15: